mohmiim/MLIntroduction/session-1/README.md

 # Session 1: Introduction to Machine Learning and Neural Networks

-## 	*You can approximate anything, as long as you have enough terms*
+## 	*You can approximate anything as long as you have enough terms*
-_Just keep this statement in mind, it will make sense as we continue._
+_Keep this statement in mind; it will make sense as we continue._

 ## What will we cover